Archive of Events

-Chair Tom Tugendhat MBE MP Chair of the Foreign Affairs Committee.
-The debate will give a peek into this often overlooked world and showcase the work of negotiators in the Middle East Peace Process, Northern Ireland and other parts of the world.
+Chaired by Tom Tugendhat MP, Chair of the Parliamentary Foreign Affairs Committee, this debate on an often overlooked world showcased the work of negotiators in the Middle East Peace Process, Northern Ireland and other parts of the world.

-The event was inspired by the latest documentary by Academy Award nominated Israeli filmmaker Dror Moreh, “The Human Factor”, a gripping insider account of three decades of the Middle East Peace process from the perspective of the US negotiators involved https://www.youtube.com/watch?v=0eDVMfbZ1jU
+The event was inspired by the latest documentary by Academy Award nominated Israeli filmmaker Dror Moreh, “The Human Factor”, a gripping insider account of three decades of the Middle East Peace process from the perspective of the US negotiators involved.

 Speakers

-• Dror Moreh will give his account of the thinking and process behind the documentary.
-He will discuss his approach to getting US Middle East Peace negotiators and those usually reluctant to seek the media limelight to talk on camera.
-He will also discuss his new documentary Corridors of Power where he interviewed all living US Secretaries of State from Henry Kissinger up to and including Antony Blinken on how the US decides in which conflicts it should intervene.
+• Dror Moreh explained the thinking and process behind the documentary.
+He discussed his approach to getting US Middle East Peace negotiators and those usually reluctant to seek the media limelight to talk on camera.
+He also discussed his new documentary Corridors of Power where he interviewed all living US Secretaries of State from Henry Kissinger up to and including Antony Blinken on how the US decides in which conflicts it should intervene.

 Speakers